better-dem/better-dem.github.io/_posts/2017-2-3-Property-Tax-Impacts-Methodology.md

 ## Jointly Estimating Incomes and Home Values

 We randomly generated a simulated population of 8848 households whose statistical properties matched the information available to us through our various sources using a [Metropolis Algorithm](https://en.wikipedia.org/wiki/Metropolis%E2%80%93Hastings_algorithm) and a [Bayesian Network](https://en.wikipedia.org/wiki/Bayesian_network) representation of houshold characteristics.
+The software we wrote to do these predictions is freely available for your inspection, modification, and redistribution [here](https://github.com/davidogbodfog/property-tax-effects-calculator).

 ## Conclusion and Future Work